finnito/Science/content/11sci/as90950/1-introduction.md

 ![[Source](https://en.wikipedia.org/wiki/Fungus)](https://upload.wikimedia.org/wikipedia/commons/f/fc/Fungi_collage.jpg)

-- Made of clusters of cells
+- Made of clusters of cells (<mark>multicellular</mark>)
 - Fungi are sometimes too small to see, but once the group of cells gets too large it becomes visible to the naked eye
-- Get their food by absorbing dissolved organic molecules
+- Get their food by <mark>absorbing dissolved organic molecules</mark>

 ---

 #### Function of Fungi

--  Fungi exist in ecosystems to break down (decay) dead organic matter into small molecules that are able to be be used by other living things
+-  Fungi exist in ecosystems to <mark>break down (decay) dead organic matter into small molecules</mark> that are able to be be used by other living things
--  This is so that energy and nutrients can be reused!
+-  This is <mark>so that energy and nutrients can be reused</mark>!

 ---